 In Australia and around the world, more of us are choosing to use VPNs to enhance our online security.
 Virtual Private Networks (VPNs) exist to hide your IP address and keep your online activity, including the sites you visit and what you do there, safe from any prying eyes.

-Cyber-criminals, businesses, and governments all have their own reasons for snooping on people’s online activity, and a VPN is the best way to stop them.
+Cyber-criminals, businesses, and governments all have their own reasons for snooping on people’s online activity, and even in Australia we are not immune to this.
+Investing in a strong VPN is the best way to stop the snooping.

 1. ProtonVPN Free

 If you’re dead set on getting a free VPN, ProtonVPN’s free offering has to come top of the pack.
 ProtonVPN is a highly-respected name in the VPN world, and their paid VPN is one of the better options on the market.